GovTechSG/techpass-user-docs/docs/support/signinissues.md

-# Common questions on onboarding and signing in
+# TechPass onboarding and signing in FAQ

 ## Can I use my *your_name<span>@</span>litemail.gov.sg* to sign up for a TechPass account?
 No. As LiteMail accounts can't receive emails outside your agency, you will not receive emails from TechPass.
 So upgrade to a standard mailbox before signing up for TechPass.
 Format of a standard, official email address of a public officer will be *your_name<span>@</span>agency.gov.sg*.